PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ## Gothic-like games

+A game that comes with a gameplay similar to Gothic but has no gothic aesthetics cannot be a gothic-like game, nor can a game that comes with Gothic aesthetics but lacks the gameplay characteristics be considered to be a gothic-like game.

-Based on our definition, we have to conclude that the official successors of GOTHIC are not abiding the principles of gothic-like gamedesign.
+Therefore we have to conclude that the official successors of GOTHIC are not abiding the principles of gothic-like gamedesign.
 This is *not* a judgement on their value as games.
 What we state here is that they are no worthy successors; not only were they even more limited in their immersive sim aspects than GOTHIC from 2001 that was itself restricted in comparison to what was originally planned, they also did not improve any of the essential principles such as the visualisation and certainly not the story.
 But most importantly they have completely abandoned the gothic aesthetics.
 They have a gameplay like Gothic, but they aren't gothic-like.

 The Witcher series, especially Witcher 1, has more gothic aesthetics than any official Gothic game after GOTHIC from 2001 and they have done a great job in the story department; but while the developers even stated themselves how Gothic has inspired them, all of their games are less of an immersive simulation than any GOTHIC game.
 The world of Witcher 3 is filled with big, empty buildings of mere scenery and there is no social life neither of monsters and not even of NPCs, in complete opposition to the idea of a small game world without mere sceneric buildings and a simulated A-life.